Table of Content

-Tracking your marketing efforts require specialised skills and techniques.
-Many of you might be aware of the scenario in which you make optimisation based on the present day’s performance and realise that the next day’s results give a completely different picture.
+Tracking your marketing efforts requires specialized skills and techniques.
+Many of you might be aware of the scenario in which you make optimization based on the present day’s performance and realize that the next day’s results give a completely different picture.

-This happens mainly due to decisions which are made out of incorrect data.
+This happens mainly due to decisions that are made out of incorrect data.

 There are various reasons to set up a server to server tracking.
-You might want to have accurate data to fine-tune your marketing strategy, or trigger conversions based on CRM data, track and optimise towards in-app events etc.
+You might want to have accurate data to fine-tune your marketing strategy, or trigger conversions based on CRM data, track and optimize towards in-app events, etc.